wadmiraal/wadmiraal.net/src/_posts/2014-03-10-a-drupal-site-the-right-way.markdown

 ## Final thought

 A few more steps that will make your clients love you and are ideal when using this approach is making the site *easy to use for content managers*.
-This is a topic that deserves a post on it's own, but I highly recommend the slides from Pamela Barone's talk [*For the love of the content editors*](http://fr.slideshare.net/PamelaBarone/for-the-love-of-the-content-editors-drupalcon-prague-27036809).
+This is a topic that deserves a post on it's own, but I highly recommend the slides from Pamela Barone's talk [*For the love of the content editors*](http://fr.slideshare.net/PamelaBarone/for-the-love-of-the-content-editors-drupalcon-prague-27036809) for some quick tips.